Giving Ada a Chance

 - SPARK is a formally-provable subset of Ada.
 SPARK reduces the scope of the language to a strict subset for which formal verification of lack of runtime errors is possible. ↲

-- Whenever the topic of Ada arises on Hacker News, there's inevitably someone smugly bringing up the failure of the first test flight of the European Space Agency's Ariane V rocket as though it were some searing indictment of the Ada programming language.
-Without delving unnecessarily far into a subject about which a wealth of material has already been written, it is suffice say that Ada can be spared the blame for this accident.
+- Whenever the topic of Ada comes up on Hacker News, someone inevitably brings up the failure of the European Space Agency's Ariane V rocket, as though it were some searing indictment of the Ada programming language.
+Without delving unnecessarily far into a subject about which a wealth of material has already been written, it's suffice say that Ada can be spared the blame for this accident.
 Evidence supports the crash having been caused by poor design practices, the end.
 Despite the wealth of evidence exonerating the language, some people will simply never get it, and conjecture persists in the face of common sense. ↲

 - Safety is a different concept than being suitable for safety-critical applications.
 Rust is designed principally around the elimination of the kind of memory bugs associated with the C programming language, such as use after free, buffer overflow and memory leaking, among others. ↲